IRNAS/pulseox-testing/statistical/signal quality.md

  |UP|tip|nail|
  |DOWN|nail|tip|

 Run the SQI_stats.py code to perform SQI analysis.

+## Device Classification
-Since the device is low risk we need at least 95% confidence interval and 90% reliability therefore the minimum number of samples is 29 for zero defect sampling, 46 for 1 defect sampling and 61 for 2 defect sampling.
+Since the device is medium-risk (Class II FDA) we need at least 95% confidence interval and 95% reliability therefore the minimum number of samples is 59 for zero defect sampling, 93 for 1 defect sampling and 124 for 2 defect sampling.